wilson-aina/mahinops.github.io/_posts/2024-04-10-interview-experience-tse-welldev-irtiza-chowdhury.md

 ## Background
-I am from biochemistry and molecular biology.
-I also had 2 years of experience as an executive in R&d in ACME.

-In SUST, all the departments must have at least one cse non major course.
-We had a course on c and in masters a Python course.
-So from that time, I started to enjoy programming and looking for resources.
-When I browsed any websites I feel strong willingness to build websites like them.
-So I was searching for the resources and guidelines to learn.

-In the covid situation, we learnt how to use online resources more efficiently and we have seen so many centers started online courses and it was increasing day by day.
-I was in the ACME at the time of the 2nd wave of covid.
-I felt this job was not for me.
-There is so much physical load more than mental work.
-But I love to think and prefer mental work then physical work as I am kind of a lazy person.

-I searched the standards of the pharma of BD and the comparison between the standards of BD with the foreign countries.
-There is so much gap.
-Then I tried to know about the IT standards of BD.
-I got more motivated to see the standards are the same for skilled persons.
-Then I tried to find some online courses and found one.
-Day by day I came to know so many popular and beginner friendly instructors and their videos on YouTube.
-Followed their guidelines and tried to shine my skill set.
+I hail from a background in biochemistry and molecular biology, supplemented by two years of experience as an executive in R&D at ACME.
+During my time at SUST, I encountered a requirement for all departments to include at least one non-major course in computer science.
+This led me to delve into programming, starting with a course in C and advancing to a Python course during my master's studies.
+As I explored various websites, I found myself drawn to the idea of creating websites akin to those I admired.
+This sparked a keen interest in learning more about web development and seeking out resources and guidance.

+The onset of the COVID-19 pandemic forced us to adapt to utilizing online resources more effectively.
+Witnessing the proliferation of online courses, I found myself questioning whether my current role at ACME was the right fit for me.
+The physical demands outweighed the mental stimulation I craved, as I inherently lean towards mental tasks over physical labor due to my inclination towards laziness.

+My curiosity led me to explore the standards of the pharmaceutical industry in Bangladesh, and I was disheartened to discover a significant disparity compared to international benchmarks.
+This prompted me to investigate the IT standards of Bangladesh, where I found solace in the realization that the standards remained consistent for skilled individuals.
+Eager to enhance my skills, I embarked on a journey of self-improvement, discovering popular and beginner-friendly instructors through online platforms like YouTube.
+Following their guidance, I diligently honed my skill set day by day.

 ## Interview Phases

-I faced 3 interview phases.
-All the round the interviewers focused on the JavaScript.
-As I know only the JS.
-They asked if I knew anything about DB, but I replied no.
+I underwent three interview phases, all of which predominantly focused on JavaScript, given my expertise in the language.
+However, when asked about my knowledge of databases, I admitted my lack thereof.

 ### Interview Phase-1 (Technical)
-It took around 1.10 hours.
-It started with my intro to HR and some common questions like my strengths and weaknesses, educational background, about my family.
-What was my expected salary etc?

-Then we went to the technical round.
-As far as I remember, the questions were_
+The first phase lasted approximately 1.10 hours and commenced with a brief introduction to the HR representative.
+Common questions regarding my strengths, weaknesses, educational background, and salary expectations were discussed.
+Then, the technical segment began, covering topics such as:

 1. How to sort an array?
 2. The sort method can have a callback function.
 So what will be the result without any callback function?
 3. In the callback function, how callback functions react based on the return value?